Getting to Know the AP Physics C: Electricity and Magnetism Course

 For discussions regarding the usefulness of these texts and other teaching materials in the AP Physics C classroom, please consult the AP Physics C Teacher Community.

 - Bauer, Wolfgang, and Gary Westfall.
 University Physics with Modern Physics, McGraw Hill

 - Chabay, Ruth W., and Bruce A. Sherwood.
-Matter and Interactions II: Electricity and Magnetic Interactions.
+Matter and Interactions: Electricity and Magnetic Interactions.
 New York: John Wiley & Sons.

 - Giancoli, Douglas C., Physics for Scientists and Engineers.
 Upper Saddle River, NJ: Prentice Hall.